pi-hole/docker-pi-hole/README.md

     * We will try to put common break/fixes at the top of this readme too
 1. Download the latest version of the image: `docker pull pihole/pihole`
 2. Throw away your container: `docker rm -f pihole`
-    * **Warning** When removing your pihole container you may be stuck without DNS until step 3; **docker pull** before **docker rm -f** to avoid DNS inturruption **OR** always have a fallback DNS server configured in DHCP to avoid this problem altogether.
+    * **Warning** When removing your pihole container you may be stuck without DNS until step 3; **docker pull** before **docker rm -f** to avoid DNS interruption **OR** always have a fallback DNS server configured in DHCP to avoid this problem altogether.
     * If you care about your data (logs/customizations), make sure you have it volume-mapped or it will be deleted in this step.
 3. Start your container with the newer base image: `docker run <args> pihole/pihole` (`<args>` being your preferred run volumes and env vars)

 Why is this style of upgrading good?
 A couple reasons: Everyone is starting from the same base image which has been tested to known it works.
-No worrying about upgrading from A to B, B to C, or A to C is required when rolling out updates, it reducing complexity, and simply allows a 'fresh start' every time while preserving customizations with volumes.
+No worrying about upgrading from A to B, B to C, or A to C is required when rolling out updates, it reduces complexity, and simply allows a 'fresh start' every time while preserving customizations with volumes.
 Basically I'm encouraging [phoenix server](https://www.google.com/?q=phoenix+servers) principles for your containers.

 To reconfigure Pi-hole you'll either need to use an existing container environment variables or if there is no a variable for what you need, use the web UI or CLI commands.